 You can use some of these ideas about where you can display your 5-star reviews:

 - Display the reviews on your About us page

 - Create a header of the best review you’ve got

 - Embed a carousel of the top 10 reviews on your home page

 - Place each product’s reviews next to it

 - Create a dedicated reviews page

-For users: How to delete a review you left on Google
+How to delete a review you left on Google?

 As a user who has written a review, it’s easier to hit the delete button.
 You don’t need to go through all that struggle of flagging a review and hoping that Google will erase it.

 Instead, you can delete your own review in a few simple steps: